google/dawn/docs/dawn/features/adapter_options.md

 When discovering adapters on D3D11 and D3D12, Dawn only discovers adapters matching the provided `RequestAdapterOptionsLUID::adapterLUID`.
 This extension struct does nothing on other backends.

+### `RequestAdapterOptionsD3D11Device`

+When discovering adapter on D3D11, Dawn creates an adapter matching the provided `RequestAdapterOptionsD3D11Device::device`, and `wgpu::Device` created from the adapter will share the same D3D11 device from `RequestAdapterOptionsD3D11Device::device`.
+This extension struct does nothing on other backends.

 ### `DawnTogglesDescriptor`

 When discovering adapters, Dawn will use chained `DawnTogglesDescriptor` as required adapter